 - a) The committee will attempt to make an award annually.
-If there are no nominations, the committee can choose to award less frequently. - b) March: Call for nominations announced - c) June 1: Submission deadline - d) September 1: Deadline for submission of winner and finalist (if applicable) information to the Business Office and AAAL President
+If there are no nominations, the committee can choose to award less frequently. - b) March: Call for nominations announced - c) June 1: Nomination deadline - d) June July: Committee undertakes review and deliberation - e) July 15: Committee notifies the AAAL Business Office of the award results - f) July 31: Deadline for President to notify the winner